24th Special Tactics Squadron

-The 24th Special Tactics Squadron is one of the Special Tactics units of the United States Air Force Special Operations Command (AFSOC).
+The 24th Special Tactics Squadron is a special tactics unit of the United States Air Force Special Operations Command (AFSOC).
 Garrisoned at Pope Field, North Carolina, it is the U.S. Air Force component of Joint Special Operations Command (JSOC).
 The unit's webpage describes it as "the Air Force's special operations ground force".

-The 24th Special Tactics Squadron are the U.S. military's tier one special mission units that are tasked with performing the most complex, covert, and dangerous missions directed by the president of the United States and the secretary of defense.
+The 24th Special Tactics Squadron is one of the U.S. military's tier one special mission units that are tasked with performing the most complex, covert, and dangerous missions directed by the president of the United States and the secretary of defense.